Last Updated on February 7, 2023 by Matt

 Tires

-Another distinct feature of the Boosted Rev – the huge, wide, pneumatic 9 inch (23 cm) rubber tires are what makes the ride so fun and enjoyable.
+Another distinct feature of the Boosted Rev – the huge, wide, pneumatic 9-inch / 23 cm rubber tires are what make the ride so fun.

 The tires do the job of suspension.
-The scooter has no suspension mechanism, but in my experience, I don’t think it really needs one unless you are really going through rough terrains.
+The scooter has no suspension mechanism, but in my experience, I don’t think it needs one unless you are going through rough terrains.

 I did have a flat once, which I must say caught me off guard.
 The tires seemed so thick that I thought nothing could puncture them.